kathrinmzl/inside-india/README.md

 - Success Page: no errors or warnings
 After fixing errors/warnings, there are no further error/warnings on any of the pages

+I retested the HTML after changing the code due to further test results and retested the final version again.
+The result showed some trailing slash warnings again, which I corrected.

 #### CSS
 The [Jigsaw W3C validator](https://jigsaw.w3.org/css-validator/) was used to validate the style.css file.